themadan/amitness.github.io/content/articles/recipes-for-refactoring-python-code.md

 True
 ```

-So, we can exploit this feature to make the previous code succint without checking the length.
+So, we can exploit this feature to make the previous code succinct without checking the length.
 ```python
 a = [1, 2, 3]
 if a: